 Distributed teams consisting of stakeholders from different national and organizational cultures, different geographic locations and potentially different time zones characterize global software engineering.
-These characteristics have significant effects on communication, coordination, and control, and mitigating the effects is a challenge [27].
+These characteristics have significant effects on communication, coordination, and control, and mitigating the effects is a challenge [21].

-In comparison with plan-driven software development approaches, Agile methods are more flexible when it comes to taking requirements' changes into consideration in all phases of software development [11].
-They emphasize extensive collaboration between customers and developers, and encourage small self-organized collocated teams [20].
+In comparison with plan-driven software development approaches, Agile methods are more flexible when it comes to taking requirements' changes into consideration in all phases of software development [9].
+They emphasize extensive collaboration between customers and developers, and encourage small self-organized collocated teams [15].

 Although mitigating the GSE challenges by themselves is not a straightforward task, combining Agile practices with a global or distributed context complicates things even further.
-Frequent face-to-face communication among collocated team members improves a feeling of "teamness" and builds trust [7], whilst distance in GSE implies a different way of working, organizational standards, organizational cultures and policies, which may decrease the team's cohesion.
+Frequent face-to-face communication among collocated team members improves a feeling of "teamness" and builds trust [6], whilst distance in GSE implies a different way of working, organizational standards, organizational cultures and policies, which may decrease the team's cohesion.

 However, (globally) distributed Agile has attracted attention due to its potential associated benefits such as shorter time to market, reduced development cost, and managing late requirements' changes.
 This indicates the need for investigating the experiences reported in the current research literature to determine how Agile practices can be efficiently applied in (globally) distributed projects.
-Although several studies have reported successful integration of Agile and GSE (e.g. [26][9]), a thorough analysis of the studies to reveal the applicability of the reported experiences and best practices in different organizational settings and project demands is yet unexplored.
+Although several studies have reported successful integration of Agile and GSE (e.g. [S77][S14]), a thorough analysis of the studies to reveal the applicability of the reported experiences and best practices in different organizational settings and project demands is yet unexplored.

-This research primarily aims at extending the systematic mapping study conducted by Jalali and Wohlin [13] into a systematic review.
+This research primarily aims at extending the systematic mapping study conducted by Jalali and Wohlin [10] into a systematic review.
 The previous study provided a classification and a visual summary of the type of research reports and results that have been published.
-The study methods and classification approaches in a systematic mapping and a systematic review differ in terms of goals, breadth and depth [17].
+The study methods and classification approaches in a systematic mapping and a systematic review differ in terms of goals, breadth and depth [12].
 Therefore, we have used both methods complementary.
 In this paper, the list of databases is expanded and the analysis is extended to research method, contribution, and the results of the included papers.
 Further, the discussions are enriched and detailed in order to better explain the current status of using Agile practices in GSE based on findings from the literature.

 Hence, the objective of this study is to first summarize the current research literature, and then to investigate which Agile practices have been used effectively in which GSE contexts.
+Therefore, a systematic review was conducted limited to peer-reviewed conference papers or journal articles, published between 1999 and 2009.